seungryong/LAF/README.md

 It contains the data generated with MC-CNN stereo matcher.
 Please see the paper for details.

 ## Evaluation ##
-Download the pre-trained model at `saved_models` folder:
+Download the pre-trained model at the following link and save at `saved_models` folder :
 * [LAF-Net](https://drive.google.com/file/d/1I2AFVki1YWlY61V75hnf4Y8mQciRU03m/view?usp=sharing)

+or train the network from scratch.

 Launch the following command:
 ```shell